The Girls Performance Initiative Mission:

 To remove barriers to competition for girls in our region with grants/scholarships for competition both locally and nationally.

 Apply for a Grant or Scholarship

 - Major championship event fees (Women’s Match, Women’s Am, The Prairie if invited, Kansas Junior Am, KC Junior, KC Girls Match, Kansas Girls Match, PGA Jr Qualifier, Optimist Jr Qualifier)

 - Travel to national championships or events like LPGA Leadership Academies

-- High schools creating new girls golf teams to help purchase equipment/uniforms
+- High schools creating new girls golf teams or with golf teams to help purchase equipment/uniforms

 June 27 – 28, 2019